Archive Organization

 - Unknown properties (not defined in property vocabularies) generate warnings

-- Unknown assertion claims (not defined in property vocabularies) generate warnings
+- Unknown assertion properties (not defined in property vocabularies) generate warnings

-See Entity Types - Validation and Vocabularies - Vocabulary Validation for complete validation policy.
+See Vocabularies - Vocabulary Validation for complete validation policy.

 Organization Strategies